yebor974/filament-renew-password/README.md

 # Filament plugin to add renew password on panel

-This plugin permit to ask user to renew their password according to the last renew or other criteria.
+This plugin permits to ask user to renew their password according to the last renew or other criteria.

 ## Install